 As a working artist, think about the amount of time you invest in getting your work noticed.
 How many e-blasts do you meticulously craft and edit for your audiences?
 How many times a week do you post about your upcoming exhibition or work in progress on Facebook?
 Do you ever have that feeling that you are missing on an opportunity to get a wider audience to notice your work, and to improve how you target gallerists and collectors?
 Investing thousands of dollars in a public relations campaign is one way to get your work noticed, but is there a more cost-effective means of increasing your media influence as a working artist?
 Below we outline some critical moves that you should be made to ensure that your outreach makes a real impact.

 The best way to make an impact on other working artists is to think outside your own art practice.
 This is not a cynical exercise: it should, in fact, be a humbling and gratifying experience for the working artist.
-Who in your community has an exhibition opening soon?
-Are any gallerists celebrating milestones publicly on Facebook or Instagram?
-What’s trending on Twitter?
+Who in your community has an exhibition coming up?
+What designers are creating work you admire?
+What’s trending on Instagram?
 If there’s a widespread conversation happening in the arts, engage!
 Find ways to celebrate others and they will gladly circle back around to celebrate you.

 In addition to re-posting celebratory news, when you see a working artist looking for assistance, speak up.
 Be the first to offer advice and recommendations when someone is seeking it – whether it be a working artist seeking a framer, advice on shipping or art handling, or the like.
 Chances are high that if you can make a valuable suggestion, you’ve made a good impression and will come to mind when future opportunities arise.
 In addition, stay entertaining – if you only make three impressions on social media, they should be: supportive, helpful and entertaining.
 By indicating you are someone who is positive and helpful, reporters and editors will recognize on a personal level that you are an encouraging and productive community member capable of wielding real media influence.
 This will be reinforced as you meet them in person at future events and they recall your (virtual) positive first impression.